JAMES DONDERO, CFA

 - Focused portfolio of high-quality large and midcap stocks

-- Sector allocation is a by-product of bottom-up process: benchmark awareness, not dependence
+- Sector allocation is a function of both bottom’s up and top-down analysis: benchmark awareness, not dependence

 |VIEW FULL PERFORMANCE|